Embracing the New 5G Era

 OFCA endeavours to provide necessary assistance to MNOs to facilitate their installation of base stations at government buildings and public facilities.

-In parallel, OFCA will continue to ensure that the level of non-ionizing radiation of base stations and small cells are in compliance with internationally recognised safety standards and limits.
+In parallel, OFCA will continue to ensure that the level of non-ionising radiation of base stations and small cells are in compliance with internationally recognised safety standards and limits.